 The Harambe System K Bundle is a compact solution for strength training when you don’t have enough space for a full blown home gym with traditional barbells and dumbbells.

-A Quick Look At The Harambe System
+A Quick Look at the Harambe System

 This all-in-one home gym uses a plate base, a short barbell, and resistance bands to guide you through workouts with variable resistance.
-You can perform deadlifts, overhead presses, calf raises, curls, bench press, and more.
+You can perform deadlifts, overhead presses, calf raises, curls, bench presses, and more.

 Before You Buy

-There are a lot of things that you should think about before taking the plunge and buying a resistance band system.
+There are a lot of things you should think about before taking the plunge and buying a resistance band system.

-• You can actually build your own Harambe System by choosing which bars, handles, slings, plates, and bands you want.
+- You can actually build your own Harambe System by choosing which bars, handles, slings, plates, and bands you want.
 However, doing this is likely more expensive than purchasing a complete set.

-• If you choose to buy a bar and plate separately, you could use your own resistance bands if you prefer.
+- If you choose to buy a bar and plate separately, you could use your own resistance bands if you prefer.

-• We found the website for the Harambe System to be almost overwhelming, but in use, the machine is quite simple.
+- We found the website for the Harambe System to be almost overwhelming, but in use, the machine is quite simple.

 Video Review